 Under the Original Collaboration Agreement, upon the completion of each proof-of-concept clinical trial under the program, Merck had a one-time option to obtain a worldwide, exclusive license to the product candidate tested in the trial and compounds related to it, referred to as a License Option, within 60 days of Merck's receipt of an agreed-upon data package for such program.
-Under the Amended Collaboration Agreement, Merck retains a License Option to each collaboration compound and its related compounds upon completion of a human proof-ofconcept trial for a particular collaboration compound, regardless of the results of such trial, or at earlier points as specified in the Amended Collaboration Agreement, including the option to license NGM621 and its related compounds (either alone or bundled with all of the other ophthalmology collaboration compounds and their respective related compounds included within the scope of the Amended Collaboration Agreement) upon completion of the CATALINA clinical trial within 60 days of Merck's receipt of an agreed-upon data package.
-For each program for which Merck exercises its License Option and pays the applicable option exercise fee, Merck is responsible for any further development and commercialization activities for the licensed compounds and we have the option, when a licensed compound has advanced to Phase 3 clinical trials, to receive milestones and royalty payments or, in certain cases, to co-fund development and participate in a global cost and profit share arrangement of up to 50%, with an additional option to co-detail any such licensed compounds, Merck has agreed to advance to us and/or assume up to 25% of our share of the global development costs for such licensed compound, subject to an aggregate cap over the course of the collaboration.
-All such amounts advanced or assumed by Merck would accrue interest and be recouped by Merck in full out of our share of any profits resulting from sales of the licensed compound for which we elected to exercise our cost and profit share orgites and profit share orgites and profits.
+Under the Amended Collaboration Agreement, Merck retains a License Option to each collaboration compound and its related compounds upon completion of a human proof-of-concept trial for a particular collaboration compound, regardless of the results of such trial, or at earlier points as specified in the Amended Collaboration Agreement, including the option to license NGM621 and its related compounds (either alone or bundled with all of the other ophthalmology collaboration compounds and their respective related compounds included within the scope of the Amended Collaboration Agreement) within 60 days of Merck's receipt of an agreed-upon data package, which, for NGM621, we expect to deliver during the fourth quarter of 2022.
+For each program for which Merck exercises its License Option and pays the applicable option exercise fee, Merck is responsible for any further development and commercialization activities for the licensed compounds and we have the option, when a licensed compound has advanced to Phase 3 clinical trials, to receive milestones and royalty payments or, in certain cases, to co-fund development and participate in a global cost and profit share arrangement of up to 50%, with an additional option to co-detail any such licensed compounds in the United States.
+If we elect to exercise our cost and profit share option for a particular licensed compound and its related compounds, Merck has agreed to advance to us and/or assume up to 25% of our share of the global development costs for such licensed compound, subject to an aggregate cap over the course of the collaboration.
+All such amounts advanced or assumed by Merck would accrue interest and be recouped by Merck in full out of our share of any profits resulting from sales of the licensed compound for which we elected to exercise our cost and profit share option before we would be entitled to receive any of those profits.

-If Merck does not exercise a License Option within the specified time period, then we would be free to develop and commercialize the product candidate tested in the proof-of-concept trial and its related compounds independently or with third-party partners, subject to an obligation to make low single-digit royalty payments to Merck.
+If Merck does not exercise a License Option within the specified time period, which it may choose to do in its sole discretion, then we would be free to develop and commercialize the product candidate tested in the proof-of-concept trial and its related compounds independently or with third-party partners, subject to an obligation to make low single-digit royalty payments to Merck.
+If Merck does not elect to exercise its License Option with respect to NGM621 alone or bundled with the other continuing ophthalmology compounds (as described above), which it may decide given that the Phase 2 CATALINA trial did not meet its primary endpoint, we would need to partner the program in order to proceed with further development of NGM621, if any.

 Merck exercised its License Option for MK-3655 and its related FGFR1c/KLB agonists in November 2018 under the Original Collaboration Agreement.